The online Comment window has expired

 • Default_avatar

-Amanda Simon over 1 year ago
+Amanda Simon about 2 years ago

 I'm writing to oppose cuts to the Milwaukee Public Library budget.
 The library is one of the few places people can count on visiting for no charge and access ample books from many different branches, events, tutoring, employment & tax resources, computers, and so much more.
 Our libraries & amazing parks system are the main reason my family chooses to stay in Milwaukee- these are valuable assets you can't find in every city.
 They are essential and should be a priority in the city budget, not at risk for reduced staff & hours.
 Please reconsider decreasing funding for MPL as it would negatively impact many residents.